 Turn clean documents into retrieval units that preserve answers, citations, and measurable search quality.

 That sentence is trustworthy evidence only while its pieces stay together.
-Split it into one chunk containing "Damaged electronics" and another containing "48 hours with photos," and a search result can retrieve the condition without the deadline or the deadline without its condition.
+Split it into one chunk containing "Rollback failure" and another containing "15 minutes with deploy ID," and a search result can retrieve the condition without the deadline or the deadline without its required identifier.

 Chunking turns normalized records into searchable evidence units.
 In a retrieval-augmented generation (RAG) system, a retriever selects passages from an external index and the generator answers from those passages.[1]
 Your chunk boundaries decide what a retrieved passage can prove.